maciekiwaniuk/snake-web-app/README.md

 - Application is responsive, made with the [Bootstrap 5](https://getbootstrap.com/docs/5.1/getting-started/introduction/).
 - To display tables is used the [DataTables](https://datatables.net/) plugin.
 - [jQuery](https://jquery.com/) is used to write JavaScript things.
-- Every user has his own profile which everyone can visit.
 - Logged user can set an avatar, change an email, change a password etc. in a user panel.
 - Users can compare each other in a ranking page what means players can compete what gives a lot of fun!
 - Admin is able to use well expanded admin panel which provides a lot of functionalities.